Barack Obama Fast Facts

 July 27, 2004 - Delivers the keynote address at the Democratic National Convention.

 November 2004 - Wins the US Senate race in Illinois, defeating Alan Keyes.
-It is the first time in history a Senate race is between two African-American candidates.
+It is the first race between two African-American candidates for Senate.

 January 4, 2005 - Is sworn in as US senator.